-Several responses to these potential challenges can be considered, one of which would be to define a standalone market for physical infrastructure.
-For instance, in Switzerland a separate market for ducts was analysed.
-However, in the EU no NRA has so far defined a separate market for physical infrastructure.
-Section 5 elaborates upon the different factors that an NRA should consider if such an option is chosen.
+According to the responses to the questionnaire, set out in Section 5, Switzerland and Lichtenstein have both defined a separate market for access to physical infrastructure.
+However, in the EU no NRA has so far defined a separate market for physical infrastructure, although Ofcom is currently considering doing so (cf. Annex 5).
+Section 5 elaborates upon the different factors that an NRA should consider, if it is giving consideration to defining a separate market for access to physical infrastructure.